N-W-Turash/finder/README.md

 * It’s easier to make a mobile application because the developer can reuse the same backend code for web application and native mobile application.
 * SPA can cache any local storage effectively.
 An application sends only one request, store all data, then it can use this data and works even offline.

-We've used React for developing this app.
+I've used React for developing this app.
 React is basically an open-source JavaScript library which is used for building user interfaces specifically for single page applications.
 I have integrated Redux with React.
 Redux is a predictable state container for JavaScript applications.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.

 React is great, and it’s entirely possible to write a complete application using nothing but React.
 However, as an application gets more complex, sometimes it’s not as straightforward to use plain old React.
 Using a state management library like Redux can alleviate some of the issues that crop up in more complex applications.